Support the Libraries

 Our slate of diverse public programs — dozens and dozens each semester — celebrates the best of NC State and exposes students, faculty and the surrounding community to breakthroughs in fields ranging from science and engineering to the humanities.

-Under the bold leadership of Susan K. Nutter, NCSU Libraries has become a role model for academic libraries worldwide.
+Under the bold leadership of Susan K. Nutter, NC State University Libraries became and continues to serve as a role model for academic libraries worldwide.
 Other institutions now look to us when imagining their libraries of the future.

-The NCSU Libraries has never been more successful.
+The NC State University Libraries has never been more successful.
 The Hunt Library has won almost every award imaginable for its iconic architecture on the outside and its technologies and collaborative spaces on the inside.

 In June 2016, the Libraries went to the White House to receive the 2016 IMLS National Medal for Museum and Library Service — the highest honor a library can earn — from first lady Michelle Obama.